HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 4. If you're using the MSVC compiler, enable the `/utf-8` setting.

-Doing steps 2,3,4 above should hopefully make the example above work correctly.
+Doing steps 2,3,4 should hopefully make the example above work correctly.

 > ## Exercise 5
 >